Thinking about graduate school? Use these tips to decide whether to pursue advanced studies and to find a program that is a great fit.

 The English Undergraduate Advising Office offers various resources for graduate school applicants, including the AWP Writer’s Guide.

-Career Services Resources - includes a planning timeline, discussion about whether graduate school is for you, advice regarding application materials, and much more.
+- Career Services – includes a planning timeline, discussion about whether graduate school is for you, advice regarding application materials, and much more.

 - MLA Guide to Graduate Programs in English